Part 2

 There’s a popular misconception out there that music festivals are purely the reserve of those in their teens and twenties and that we should all hang up our festival boots and retire gracefully to the potting shed as soon as we hit our 30th birthdays.
 Certainly the BBC and press coverage do little to dispel this myth with pictures of youngsters in the flush of youth, wearing wellies in the sunshine and flowers in their hair.

 But Glastonbury appeals to all ages and it really isn’t at all unusual to see 3 generations of the same family all enjoying the festival together.
-I’ll be 60 by the time Glastonbury 2024 comes around but I still enjoy getting covered head to toe in glitter and dancing ‘til dawn with the Tortlets.
+Glastonbury 2024 was my first since I hit the grand old age of 60 but I still enjoy getting covered head to toe in (bio-degradable) glitter and dancing ‘til dawn with the Tortlets.
 I’ve certainly got no intention of easing off anytime soon and I have many festival friends of a similar vintage who share my outlook.

 So like all things in life, don’t allow your perception to be swayed by what you see on the telly or read in the papers.
 Give it a go!
 You may ultimately decide that it really is all a bit too full on for you.
-But you’ll never know until you give it a try and, lets face it, Paul McCartney showed up in 2022 and he was 80!
+But you’ll never know until you give it a try and, lets face it, Paul McCartney showed up a couple of years ago and he was 80!

 When should I arrive?

-My personal advice is quite simply, as early as you possibly can.
+My personal advice is quite simply to get there on the Wednesday if you possibly can.
 If you're not planning on turning up until the Friday then you will have missed out on 2 whole days of festival fun and you will lose the opportunity to explore the site before you have the distractions of the entertainment on the main stages for the remaining 3 days.

 More and more people arrive on the Wednesday every year.
 With the car parks opening on the previous evening there are thousands of people queuing at the gates before they are officially opened at 8am, and many thousands more arrive shortly afterwards.
 This was the scene with the queue snaking down the hill towards Pedestrian Gate C shortly before the gates opened in 2023.